|Ordered||14 Feb 1940|

 20 Sep 1942

-A gunner from U-515 was killed in a misfire accident on on the 2cm machine gun.
+A gunner from U-515 was killed by a misfire on the 2cm machine gun.
 [Matrosengefreiter Matthias Biazza]

 15 Jun 1944